blog8/datasets/README.md

 # Datasets

-All datasets used by myself in the blog can be found here.
+All datasets used by myself in the blog and those that I found useful can be accessed from here.